mongodb/laravel-mongodb/README.md

     protected $primaryKey = 'id';
 }

-// Mongo will also create _id, but the 'id' property will be used for primary key actions like find().
+// MongoDB will also create _id, but the 'id' property will be used for primary key actions like find().
 Book::create(['id' => 1, 'title' => 'The Fault in Our Stars']);
 ```